Green Computing impacts business and the environment – here’s how.

 Green computing is the practice of designing, manufacturing, using, and disposing of computer equipment efficiently, with minimal or no impact on the environment.
 The concept of Green Computing emerged in 1992, addressing energy use and the impact of e-waste on the environment.
-It’s responsible for the energy saving sleep mode now common on computers, cell phones and tablets.
+It’s responsible for the energy-saving sleep mode now common on computers, cell phones and tablets.

 Green Computing remains a vital issue in the age of The Internet of Things (IoT).
 IoT appliances use energy to connect and automate our homes and offices.
 These smart devices must not become energy hogs.
 Recycling these devices properly is an important consideration.
 The Second International Conference on Green Computing and Internet of Things (ICGCIoT 2018) will discuss issues like these in India in August 2018.
 Green Computing is not only a hot topic, it’s a global one.

-What’s the business value in Green IT?
+What’s the business value in Green technology?

 Why is it good to have a green computing initiative for your business?

 Costs motivate small to mid-business owners to “go green”.
-Computers, monitors, servers, switches, attached storage devices, cluster boxes, uninterrupted power supplies and other attached peripherals are expensive to buy, and expensive to power.
+Computers, monitors, servers, switches, attached storage devices, cluster boxes, uninterrupted power supplies and other attached peripherals are expensive to buy and expensive to power.
 Businesses “go green” to save money.
 Start the process by looking at how many servers are in your data center.

 Servers consume more electricity than any other business network device.
 A company with five or more servers in a server room, uses a significant amount of energy.
 Business owners spend thousands of dollars on equipment, replacements, and the HVAC equipment for server rooms and data centers.
+The benefits of Green computing provide advantages to businesses by not only cutting down the cost of their technological equipment but their energy costs, staffing, server rooms, and overall efficiency.

 Reduce Equipment Costs With Server Virtualization